lucas-burdell/lucasburdell-blog/README.md

-# lucas-burdell
+# lucas-burdell.github.io
-This is a website created mainly so that I can learn Bootstrap and Jekyll.
+A website/blog created using Jekyll and Bootstrap.